 Our nursing team carry out the full range of childhood and adult immunisations and vaccines, including a yearly seasonal influenza vaccination program.
 Please follow the links below for more information.

 We provide all aspects of maternity care.
 This includes pre-conceptual advice provided by the Doctors at regular surgeries.
-Ante-natal Clinics by appointment with Maureen are held by appointment each week at Cheriton Bishop and Christow, The midwives will also advise on Parent-craft classes, home deliveries and post-natal care including Shape-up group and Breast Feeding support group.
+Ante-natal Clinics by appointment with Sam, one of the Midwives, are held by appointment each week at Cheriton Bishop on a Wednesday afternoon.
+The midwives will also advise on Parent-craft classes, home deliveries and post-natal care including Shape-up group and Breast Feeding support group.
 Both midwives are based at Okehampton Hospital – Tel.
 01837 658013.
 Following birth, the Health Visiting team will offer post natal information and advice up until 5 years old.